D. J. Wonnum: Minnesota Vikings

 Wonnum was selected by the Minnesota Vikings with the 117th overall pick in the fourth round of the 2020 NFL draft.

 In Week 4 against the Houston Texans, Wonnum recorded his first career sack on Deshaun Watson during the 31–23 win.

 In Week 8 against the Green Bay Packers, Wonnum recorded a strip sack on Aaron Rodgers which was recovered by teammate Eric Wilson late in the fourth quarter to secure a 28–22 Vikings' win.

 In Week 10 against the Chicago Bears on Monday Night Football, Wonnum recorded a sack on Nick Foles during the 19–13 win.

 On December 27, 2023, Wonnum was placed on the injured reserve list after suffering a season-ending torn quadriceps in a week 16 game against the Detroit Lions the previous Sunday.

 Carolina Panthers

 On March 14, 2024, Wonnum signed a two-year deal with the Carolina Panthers.
 He was placed on the reserve/PUP list to start the season.
 He was activated on November 9.

+In 2025, Wonnum played in 16 games with 15 starts, recording 42 tackles, three sacks, three passes defensed, and one interception.

+Detroit Lions

+On March 17, 2026, Wonnum signed a one-year contract worth up to $6 million with the Detroit Lions.

+Wonnum recorded his first Detroit sack against New York Jets quarterback Geno Smith.